-Artists who have played with their own paredolia first, know how to play with the pareidolia of the beholders of their works.
+Artists, who have played with their own pareidolia first, know how to play with the pareidolia of the beholders of their works.

-In this image one of the elements has been marked (blue frame) which Henry Holiday borrowed from a 17th century painting (by an anonymous artist).
+In this image one of the elements has been marked (orange frame) which Henry Holiday borrowed from a 17th century painting (by an anonymous artist).
 This might be a bit different from the borrowing described by T. S. Eliot in 1920.
-The borrowing ot the pictorial allusion is inconspicuous.
+In the example shown here, the borrowing of the pictorial allusion is inconspicuous.
 It doesn’t enrich Holiday’s illustration.
 It’s only purpose might be that of a signpost pointing to another work of art.